honpanloi/Banking-API/README.md

 17. You can now use the app with the console.

 ## Usage
 * After you successfully have the project running in Spring Tool Suit console, it should be very intuitive on how to use the app.
 You can create a new user following the instruction it gives you.
 You can start creating users and login with the users you created!
-After you loged in, you can apply for differet accounts.
+After you loged in as a customer, you can apply for differet accounts.
+If you loged in as a employee, you can manage account applications as well as customer registration.